William-La/item-catalog/README.md

 Usage
 -----

-To start the web app, run the following line while in the "catalog" directory of the virtual machine.
+To start the web app, run the following line while in the catalog directory of the virtual machine.

 ```terminal
 python application.py